 The type of solar panels used in Florida are Photo-Voltaic and produce DC power.
 Direct Current is low voltage power used for safety.
 There are no moving parts, just a solar panel filled with Solar Cells.
 The reason why PV panels come with 25-year warranties is that there are no moving parts so it’s not much that can break.
 PV Solar panels come in different voltage sizes.
 The voltage determines how many panels are required for an array to create the size system a home needs.

 Above is an example of a string inverter on the left that feeds through a 2-way meter measuring kilowatt-hours used and kilowatt-hours produced by a solar system (meter provided by the power company).
 On the right is the main feed to the grid with a Shutdown breaker.

 There are quite a few brands of Solar Panels and Inverters available in different sizes and specs.
 The size of a system determines the equipment required.

 Solar Installation and Roof Safety

 Quite surprisingly, roof rails for mounting the panels require very few penetrations if any at all depending on what type of roof the home has.
-Professional installers have the expertise to protect a roof otherwise, it will come back on them because they have to warranty their work.
+Professional installers have the expertise to protect a roof, otherwise it will come back on them because they have to warranty their work.

-Although you can replace a roof after going solar it’s best for saving money to have a roof and solar installed at the same time.
-It’s recommended to have a roof with at least 10 years.
-But many people replace their roofs at the same time they go solar because of the tax credits available.
+Although you can replace a roof after going solar it’s ideal to have a roof and solar installed at the same time.
+It’s recommended to have a roof with at least 10 years of life.
+Many homeowners replace their roofs at the same time they go solar because of the tax credits available.

 Solar Tax Credits